tendermint/budget/docs/How-To/cli/README.md

 --broadcast-mode block \
 --yes

+#
 # Wait a while (30s) for the proposal to pass
+#

-# Query the proposal again to check the status
+# Query the proposal again to check the status PROPOSAL_STATUS_PASSED
-# the status should be PROPOSAL_STATUS_PASSED
 budgetd q gov proposals --output json | jq

-# Query the balances of collection_address for a few times to see
+# Query the balances of collection_address for a couple times
-# if its balances increase over time
+# the balances should increrase over time as gas fees and part of ATOM inflation flow in
 budgetd q bank balances cosmos10pg34xts7pztyu9n63vsydujjayge7gergyzavl4dhpq36hgmkts880rwl --output json | jq
 ```